Trucking Company Negligence

 - Negligent maintenance of vehicles: The truck itself needs to be kept in good working order.
 Some trucking companies delay addressing serious safety issues, such as brake and engine problems, in the name of profits.

+Our attorneys have been fighting for the injured for more than 30 years.
 If you’ve been injured in a truck accident, we can help you hold the trucking company accountable and fight for the compensation you need to rebuild your life.
 Contact us online or call 866-408-0940 for your free consultation.